How to Grill Top Sirloin Steaks

 The steak doesn’t have to be marinated, but a marinade really enhances the appealing beefy flavor of the meat and also promotes tenderness when grilling.
 Anywhere from 12 to 24 hours is a perfect amount of time, so if you wanted to put the steaks in the simple marinade in the morning, you would have nicely flavored steaks to grill for dinner.

-You can serve the sirloin plain and simple, especially because the marinade has imparted a nice amount of herbal flavor.
-But if you want to kick things up a notch, serve a sauce on the side!
+You can serve the marinated sirloin plain and simple, but if you want to kick things up a notch, serve a sauce on top or on the side!

 - Horseradish Sauce